-The grit guards that you add in to the bottom of the bucket have been designed to keep any dirt and muck at the bottom of the bucket and to stop it from getting back into your wash mitt.
+The grit guards that you add into the bottom of the bucket have been designed to keep any dirt and muck at the bottom of the bucket and to stop it from getting back into your wash mitt.
 The idea is to rub the mitt on the guard and then wring out to clean.

 The 3rd bucket comes in for the wheels.
-I only ever use this bucket for wheels and it’s actually a different colour to my 2 wash buckets to make sure I don’t cross contaminate.
+I only ever use this bucket for wheels and it’s actually a different colour to my 2 wash buckets to make sure I don’t cross-contaminate.

 The wheels will be the dirtiest part of your car.
-They consume break dust, road grime, salt, dust, dirt, you name it, they take an absolute battering.
+They consume brake dust, road grime, salt, dust, dirt, you name it, they take an absolute battering.
 The 3rd bucket allows you to keep all this from getting anywhere near the paint.

-Buckets are generally pretty affordable, and usually you can pick one up with a grit guard for about £10.
+Buckets are generally pretty affordable, and usually, you can pick one up with a grit guard for about £10.
 Keep an eye out for sales and “deal days” (Black Friday, Boxing Day, Holiday’s) for offers where you can get discount the more you buy.Pro tip – I’ve known some detailers to take this one step further, introducing a 4th bucket to have 2 buckets for the paint and the wheels.
 I’d state this was overkill for most, but I certainly wouldn’t advise against anything that gives you a little more cleaning power.